volumio/platform-rock64/README.md

 2018.09.29  Kernel upgrade, remains work-in-progress

-- Upgraded to Ayufan's kernel 4.4.132+, adding more wireless support
+- Upgraded to Ayufan's kernel 4.4.138+
 - Replaced u-boot by rockchip master
 - Added support for a range of additional wireless adapters

+2018.10.03	Kernel update

+- Included support for CONFIG_OF_CONFIGFS
+- Included script for enabling DT_OVERLAY